The British Win, Yet Lose

 As on the northern end, the riflemen here open fire on the flank of the British line as it appears.
 Some of the Hessians wheel this way, and Cornwallis sends help, the British 1st Battalion of Guards.
 (Combined with a similar decision on the northern flank, this means he has already committed most of his reserves minutes into the battle.)

 Walk across the watercourse and as far uphill as you can get.
-Along the front line to your right, the unit just uphill from the riflemen is the Guilford County Regiment under Arthur Forbis, whose monument we visited earlier.
+Along the front line to your right, the unit just uphill from the riflemen is the Guilford County Regiment, including Capt.
+Arthur Forbis, whose monument we visited earlier.

 As the British approach off to his right, Col. James Martin notices a Redcoat officer waving on his men with a sword, about 100 yards out.
 Martin asks Forbis if he has a good enough rifle to shoot the man, and Forbis says yes.
 Forbis may never have been in a battle before, because he asks Martin if he should shoot the man.
 Perhaps he is unsure of what is considered honorable on the battlefield.
 Martin says yes, but “let him come to within 50 yards and then take him down.”
 Forbis rests his gun on the fence rail and waits.
 At the appointed distance, he pulls the trigger.
 The Redcoat, probably Lt.
 Archibald McPherson, falls dead.